JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 Filestore is a storage service that implements the Network File System (NFS) protocol.
 It provides a shared filesystem for use with Compute Engine and Kubernetes Engine.
 It is capable of a high amount of input-output operations per second (IOPS) and variable capacity.

 ### Cloud SQL
+Cloud SQL is Google's Relational Database that allows users to set up MySQL, PostgreSQL, and SQL Server databases on VMs.
+Replication management and automatic failover makes this option highly available.
+Being a relational database also makes it the ideal solution for applications that require very consistent data structure requirements.

 ### Cloud Bigtable
+Bigtable is a highly scalable NoSQL database that is built with the wide-column data model.
+It has incredibly low latency reads and writes, allowing for millions of operations per second and managing billions of rows.

+It integrates well with other Google services and APIs like HBase for Hadoop and other open-source tools.

 ### Cloud Spanner
+Cloud Spanner is a globally distributed storage solution.
+It has the consistency of a relational database with the scalability of a NoSQL database.
+It is ideal for enterprise applications that demand highly scalable and available services and strong security encryption.

 ### Cloud Firestore
+Firestore, formerly known as Datastore, is a document-based NoSQL database.
+Documents are collections of key-value pairs that allow schemas to be highly flexible.
+Keys do not have to be defined prior to use, which makes document-based NoSQL databases appealing for applications that must accomodate a wide range of attributes.

+Firestore can be accessed by applications in Compute Engine, Kubernetes Engine, and App Engine via REST API.

+Firestore scales automatically and shards its data into partitions for performance.
+It is a managed service, meaning the user does not need to keep track of replication, backups, or general administration.

+Despite being non-relational, Firestore supports transactions, indexes, and SQL-like queries.

 ### Cloud Memorystore
+Memorystore is an in-memory cache service.
+It is used for caching frequently used data in memory, but is not ideal for large volumes of data.
+It is primarily intended to reduce the runtime of queries on the most accessed information.